José Sánchez Marco: Early political career (before 1905)

 José inherited Traditionalist outlook from the ancestors.
 His father was active in the legitimist ranks in the 1860s, by no means a typical path, given Tafalla and Tudela were "distritos de mayor tradición liberal".
 In 1865 he entered Cortes as a Carlist-Catholic candidate elected from Pamplona and in the 1880s he remained a Traditionalist militant.
 José's maternal uncle – at that time not yet known as Marco de Bello - served as his godfather, specifically asked to provide spiritual guidance.
 José was entering the Carlist realm in the 1880s; at that time the movement was divided between an intransigent ultra-Catholic faction and a group prepared to recognize political setting of the Restoration.
 During final breakup of 1888 he followed his father and sided with the former, led by Ramón Nocedal; the group became known as the Integrists.
-In the early 1890s Sánchez Marco started to appear in the party press, initially merely as signatory of various venerating addresses and than as author of brief notes, hailing Nocedal.
+In the early 1890s Sánchez Marco started to appear in the party press, initially merely as signatory of various venerating addresses and then as author of brief notes, hailing Nocedal.
 At that time his father was member of the Navarrese Integrist executive, Asamblea Regional.

 In 1895 Sánchez Marco is first noted as taking part in a major party gathering in Azpeitia; speaking himself, he praised Gipuzkoa as a Spanish oasis, a province which preserved all traditional virtues of the country and was set to be its salvation ark.
 In 1896 the Integrist Madrid mouthpiece, El Siglo Futuro, published his major elaborate, formatted as a sophisticated discourse of divine role in civilization; he lambasted "absurdities of Rousseau, Kant, Hobbes and Schelling" and in what seemed like a typical lecture of Integrist outlook admitted inspiration by scholastic doctrine of the 16th century.